How to Make Your Baby’s Teething Process Easier

 2. A simple but chilled metal spoon can also work wonders.

-A chilled metal spoon will also do the trick of relieving of pain from teething.
+A chilled metal spoon will also do the trick of relieving pain from teething.
 Simply put a thoroughly cleaned metal in your fridge, once it is chilled gently rub the back of the chill spoon on your baby’s gums.

 3. Massage your baby’s gums to relieve the pressure of the teeth coming out.

 Another thing that can help with the pain is by applying counter pressure on the gum.
-Make sure your hand are clean before sitting with your baby, gently move your finger in a circular motion on the gain and massage the gums.
+Make sure your hand is clean before sitting with your baby, gently move your finger in a circular motion on the gain and massage the gums.

 4. Try to soothe the gums with a cold washcloth.

 Submerge a clean cloth in water and wring it until it is just damp, next is to keep it in the fridge for a while.
 Once it is chill enough for your kid to hold on, fold it smaller and give it to your kid to chew on.
-The coldness will numb the gums and relieve from the pain.
+The cold will numb the gums and relieve the pain.
 However, do not leave your baby unattended with the cloth as it could be a choking hazard.

 5. Give Them lots and lots of cuddles.

 Lastly, make sure to give your baby lots of hugs and cuddles.
 The cuddle with Mom can be the biggest cuddle reliever.
 Take a chair and sit with your baby, rocking them gently.
-The comfort of the hug and the quiet is the much need relief for both of you.
+The comfort of the hug and the quiet is the need for relief for both of you.